An award to advance Punjabi language and literature

 Higher education typically receives financial support at the PhD level, but infrequently at the Master’s level.
 Yet, a Master’s degree is needed as a ‘stepping stone’ to obtain a PhD.

-The Dhahan Prize Luminaries award aims to fill this gap for post-graduate students who are committed to advancing Punjabi language and preserving its culture.
+The Dhahan Luminaries Award aims to fill this gap for post-graduate students who are committed to advancing Punjabi language and preserving its culture.

-It is our hope that, through the Dhahan Luminaries program, emerging scholars and writers will carry on the legacy of the Punjabi language for generations to come.
+It is our hope that, through the Dhahan Luminaries Award, emerging scholars and writers will carry on the legacy of the Punjabi language for generations to come.

 Investment

-A total of $180,000 will be devoted to the Luminaries program, split between the following colleges and universities based on signed partner agreements with the Dhahan Prize:
+A total of $200,000 will be devoted to the Dhahan Luminaries Award, split between the following colleges and universities based on signed partner agreements with the Dhahan Prize:

 In Canada